 LITE-UP Texas, an energy assistance program, was started in 1999 and provided discounts to hundreds of thousands of low-income households in Texas.
 According to the Public Utility Commission, the energy assistance program helped 700,000 households in 2015 who saw their utility bills decrease anywhere from 25% to 31%.
 However, the LITE-UP Texas energy assistance program ended in August 2016.
 Exactly one year later, in August 2017, the LITE-UP

 Texas Late Penalty Waiver Benefits and Deposit Installment Benefits ended as well.

-But fortunately, there’s another program designed to help Texas residents who may have difficulty paying their utility bill.
+Fortunately for every community member in Texas with a low household income that relies on the state’s energy assistance programs, there’s another comprehensive energy assistance program designed to help Texas residents who may have difficulty paying their utility bill.

 Texas Comprehensive Energy Assistance Program (CEAP)

 The Texas Comprehensive Energy Assistance Program (CEAP) is another energy assistance program in the state.
 “The Low-Income Home Energy Assistance Program (LIHEAP), originally known as the Low-Income Energy Assistance Program (LIEAP), was created in 1980 in response to rising energy costs in the 1970s,” according to Kristina Tirloni, media relations/senior communications advisor at the Texas Department of Housing and Community Affairs (TDHCA).

 “In 1981 when LIEAP was replaced with LIHEAP, it included CEAP as a part of the Omnibus Budget Reconciliation Act,” Tirloni tells Payless Power.
 “CEAP is administered by the Department of Health and Human Services, which distributes funds to each of the fifty states, U.S. territories and tribal governments each year.”